jsiebens/hashi-up/README.md

 ### SSH credentials

-By default, `hashi-up` uses a Unix domain socket to talk to the agent via the SSH agent protocol, this saves you from typing a passphrase for an encrypted private key every time you connect to a server.
+By default, `hashi-up` talks to an SSH agent on your host via the SSH agent protocol.
+This saves you from typing a passphrase for an encrypted private key every time you connect to a server.
-The `ssh-agent` that comes with OpenSSH is commonly used, but other agents, like gpg-agent or yubikey-agent are supported by setting the `SSH_AUTH_SOCK` to the Unix domain socket of the agent.
+The `ssh-agent` that comes with OpenSSH is commonly used, but other agents, like gpg-agent or yubikey-agent are supported by setting the `SSH_AUTH_SOCK` environment variable to the Unix domain socket of the agent.

 The `--ssh-target-key` flag can be used when no agent is available or when a specific private key is preferred.